truenas/documentation/content/TrueCommand/Clustering/ManageClusters.md

 ![DistributedClusterOptionsAddBrickOptions](/images/TrueCommand/2.0/DistributedClusterOptionsAddBrickOptions.png "DistributedClusterOptionsAddBrickOptions")

 When you are satisfied with the settings, click **SAVE** to add the brick.
-TrueCommmand and TrueNAS SCALE will not add the brick to the cluster.
+TrueCommmand and TrueNAS SCALE will now add the brick to the cluster.

 ![DistributedClusterOptionsAddProcessing](/images/TrueCommand/2.0/DistributedClusterOptionsAddProcessing.png "DistributedClusterOptionsAddProcessing")